 The speaker addressed the ”men of the armed forces and Republican Guard” as well as those involved in Iraq’s ”national security undertaking honourable operations at the sides of the Mujahedin (holy warriors).”

-“If the United States scored a victory during the confrontration, it will not win the battle of the wills.
+”If the United States scored a victory during the confrontration, it will not win the battle of the wills.
+It will never overcome the Iraqi people, its Mujahedin and its militants.

 ”If they destroyed equipment, heavy and medium armaments, they will never be able to take the desire to fight away from the people.”